winggo12/Pytorch-ALAE/README.md

     Process finished with exit code 0

 ## Inferencing the ALAE

-## Reconstructing or Generate Images using ALAE
-If you want to reconstruct / generate image , you can run the test_StyleALAE file, but remember that you need to set up the pretrained model path:
+If you want to reconstruct / generate image or perform StyleMixing / Truncation , you can run the test_StyleALAE file, but remember that you need to set up the pretrained model path:

 -Select your model in the path